-God knows where you will end up!
+God knows where you will end up.

 What is the destiny of the saved?

 The phrase means “full deliverance.”
 We are not appointed to wrath but to “full deliverance.”
 Who will do this for us?
 Verse 9 gives us the answer: “Our Lord Jesus Christ.”
 Why would he do this?
 Verse 10 answers that: “He died for us.”
-That’s the substitionary atonement of Christ.
+That’s the substitutionary atonement of Christ.
 He died in my place on the cross, bearing my sin, taking my shame.
 That’s the only basis for the assurance of salvation: the knowledge that Jesus Christ died on the cross for you and for me.

 Are you ready for Christ to return?
 Are you ready to meet him today?
-Tomorrow?
 What if he were to return in the next 24 hours, would you be ready or would you be ashamed to see him?

 Think of the words Paul uses in this passage:

 Light and darkness